version-two/bookplayer/README.md

   Playback progress is saved automatically.
 - **Marking Files as Listened:**
   Mark files using the listened/not listened buttons.
 This data is stored in LocalStorage.

+## Books Listing

+The script function scans through directories and subdirectories of a given base directory.
+It looks for a metadata file for each book directory, gathering details into a 'book' list including the title, path, and possibly subdirectories for each book.
+Each directory with a `.metadata/page.json` file is treated as a separate 'book'.

+On the page, these books are displayed before the container with audio files div.
+If there are subdirectories within a book directory, each is treated as a separate book item and displayed in a list under the parent book.

 ## Auto-Update
 BookPlayer is now equipped with a feature to automatically check for updates and update itself.
 This is facilitated by a built-in auto-update function, `checkForUpdate()`, designed to run once per hour.